kaibraaten/swrip-1.5/README.md

 Type `./startup` and pray.

 Log into the game with your favorite mud client, and create a character.
 You'll need to finish newbie school in order to save your character.
 After successfully saving, quit the game.
-Enter the `data/players/first_letter_of_your_character_name` and open the save file.
+Enter the `data/players/first_letter_of_your_character_name` directory and open the save file.
 Locate the `Level = 2` variable, and change to `Level = 105`.
 Save and exit editor.
 You can now enter the game, and you will be top level admin.
 Yay.

 I'll probably simplify this process at some point.